brnofreire/Android-Projetos/README.md

 # Android-Projetos
-Some of the projects I created with the android studio interface These files include only the part made in JAVA, the layouts made in xml were not uploaded!!
+Some of the projects I created with the android studio interface.

+These files include only the part made in JAVA, the layouts made in xml were not uploaded!!
 <Brazilian: Estes arquivos englobam apenas a parte feita em JAVA, os layouts feitos em xml não foram feitos o upload />